QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/symmetric/index.md

 👉 Examples: ECB, AES...

-➡️ Since the key, the part of the message in the block, and the cipher have the length, this a permutation of `m` to get `c`.
+➡️ Since the key, the block, and the cipher all have the same length, the output `c` can be viewed as a permutation of `m`.

+➡️ `n` is usually 128 bits.
 </div></div>

 <hr class="sep-both">